shaileshrkumar/snake_game/README.md

   This is a snake game created using javascript, HTML, CSS
 </h4>
 <h4>
-  Here is a how the game looks like
+  Here is a demo of how the game looks like
 </h4>
 <img src="snake.gif">
 <p>